-In line with its core mandate and role as a founding co-sponsor of the Joint United Nations Programme on HIV/AIDS (UNAIDS), UNDP also supports countries to promote enabling legal and policy environments for effective responses to HIV, and co-convenes activities to empower key populations, meet the HIV needs of women and girls, and stop sexual and gender-based violence (together with the United Nations Population Fund (UNFPA) and UN Women).
+In line with its core mandate and role as a founding co-sponsor of the Joint United Nations Programme on HIV/AIDS (UNAIDS), UNDP also supports countries to promote enabling law, rights and policy environments for effective responses to HIV, and co-convenes activities to empower key populations, meet the HIV needs of women and girls, and stop sexual and gender-based violence (together with the United Nations Population Fund (UNFPA) and UN Women).
 The results achieved under UNDP’s partnership with the Global Fund in this area make a measurable difference in removing barriers to accessing prevention, treatment and care services—including for key populations—and effectively fighting stigma and discrimination to enable more effective health outcomes.

 Building on these results, and UNDP’s experience in the highly specialized procurement of health products and equipment, increasingly governments are asking UNDP to support them with health procurement and capacity develop- ment services, using their own resources.
 UNDP is supporting governments with procurement and supply chain management (PSM) support services (outside of the scope of its partnership with the Global Fund), for a total value of US$585 million in signed agreements.
 The primary focus of this procurement has been medicines and diagnostics for infectious diseases, but it also includes laboratory and hospital equipment.
 Increasingly, UNDP is also asked to procure medicines for noncommunicable diseases.
 This is done as a complement to (and in some cases using) existing arrangements of other UN agencies.